 We don’t know why anyone would buy a Microsoft Surface Go 3 for the tablet alone, though.
 For the full experience you need one of Microsoft’s Type Covers.
 These hook onto the bottom of the tablet using magnets, and a further series of magnets raises the top of the keyboard up by an inch for a more comfortably typing angle.

 As with every hybrid Surface, the Microsoft Surface Go 3 doesn’t include the keyboard.
-This takes the “real” price of this hybrid from £570 to £670, or around £700 if you want the keyboard with a fancy Alcantara finish.
+This takes the “real” price of this hybrid to around $700/£700 if you want the keyboard with a fancy Alcantara finish.
 Alcantara is a kind of man-made suede.
 We have the standard version, which feels more like a synthetic leather — it feels good too.

 How’s the actual typing experience?
 Surprisingly solid.
 A standard laptop keyboard is around 20% wider than this one.
 The small scale of this hybrid demands that the keys are squished together a little.
 However, the actual key caps are of a normal size.